wp-plugins/google-document-embedder/readme.txt

 (E) Enhanced Viewer

+= 2.5.1 =
+* Fixed: Default profile not created on clean install (thanks Clifford)
+* Fixed: Viewer size from shortcode doesn't default to pixel
+* Fixed: Erroneous error message when file validation is blocked

 = 2.5 =
 * Added: "Profiles" allow each viewer instance to have its own settings
 * Added: (E) Private document support (block downloads of source file)